smit-m/data-visualization/README.md

-# data-visualization-fe550
+# data-visualization

-For the FE550 course
-This document will be used to track all the pieces of code while work is in progress
+Contains my work in data visualization, primarily for assignments as well as personal side projects